Edb83/penny-for-your-thoughts/README.md

 ### Site-wide

-1. Navbar
+**1. Navbar**
-  * Navbar collapses into a hamburger icon to support mobile first
+  * Collapses into a hamburger icon to support the mobile browsing experience
-  * Responsive Brand @media query to maintain visibility on all device sizes
+  * Brand maintains visibility on all device sizes
-  * Brand acts as the Home button to avoid duplication, clutter
+  * Brand acts as the Home button to avoid duplication and clutter
-  * Drop down @media query for mobile scrolling in landscape orientation
+  * Drop down options are scrollable on mobile devices in landscape orientation to prevent frustrating case of hidden options
-  * High contrast hoverable links provide responsive user feedback
+  * High contrast hoverable links provide responsive visual feedback
   * Active links clearly indicate current location on site
   * Shopping basket for quick access to purchasing selected items (currently disabled for future implementation)

-2. Footer
+**2. Footer**
-  * Social media links with blank target to prevent disruption to browsing experience
+  * Social media links with a blank target to prevent disruption to the browsing experience
   * Copyright
-  * Footer always positioned at bottom of page (primarily for larger displays on pages where content would otherwise not fill viewport) for consistency and aesthetics
+  * Footer is always positioned at the bottom of the page for consistency and visual appeal (primarily for larger displays where content would otherwise not fill the viewport)

 ### Sections

-3. Landing page
+**3. Landing page**
-  * Full viewport hero image to showcase imagery (primary goal) and promote site colour scheme
+  * Full viewport hero image to showcase the photographer's imagery (primary goal) and promote the site's colour scheme
-  * Transparent jumbotron to emphasise name of site
+  * Transparent jumbotron to emphasise the name of the site
-  * Call to action button linking to gallery and option to purchase (primary goal)
+  * Call to action button linking to the gallery andand  invitation to purchase (primary goal)
-  * Succinct and clear introduction outlining purpose of site
+  * Succinct and clear introduction outlining the purpose of the site
-  * Mini gallery showcasing the different themes of available images with links for quick access to relevant sections of the full gallery and responsive hover feedback
+  * Mini gallery showcasing the different themes of images, including links for quick access to the respective sections of the full gallery and responsive visual feedback

-4. About
+**4. About**
-  * Voice of the photographer and their background, credentials and reason for setting up site
+  * Provides the voice of the photographer, plus their background, credentials and reason for setting up the site
   * Link to email photographer directly with email subject placeholder to encourage completion

-5. Pricing
+**5. Pricing**
   * Brief description of product
   * Two clear tables with prices for both cards and prints, including price per unit for multiple orders and postage not included

-6. Gallery
+**6. Gallery**
   * Brief introduction explaining how to add items to basket and how to view in full aspect ratio
   * Six themed sections (Canals, Coast, Flora and Fauna, Flowers, Landscapes, Trees)
   * Images arranged in responsive grid and set width/height to maintain image integrity and provide a consistent display
-  * @media query prevents stretching of images in single column view.
-On mobile this presents images in original aspect ratio and reduces click needed to learn this, mitigating inability to see multiple columns at once
+  * On mobile, images are clearly displayed in their original aspect ratio, while on larger devices they are displayed uniformly cropped and in a responsive grid for easy browsing
   * Clear 'Add (to basket)' button in consistent position on all images.
-Enables users to add an item to shooing cart (2 clicks from landing page) and includes feedback on hover
+Enables users to add an item to shooing cart (with just two clicks from the landing page) and includes visual feedback on hover
   * Ability to enlarge images by clicking on them, and to scroll through a pop-up gallery of images in full aspect ratio.
 Clicking outside viewing area (or swiping up/down on mobile) returns visitor to the normal gallery
-  * Within pop-up gallery, user can view thumbnails of all images and use mouse wheel or previous/next buttons to scroll through
+  * Within pop-up gallery, user can view thumbnails of all images and use the mouse wheel or swipe to scroll through
   * Names of each image are included at bottom of pop-up gallery, providing some context for each scene and allowing for specific questions of the photographer
   * Image sizes are all below 300kb for faster loading, while preserving FHD resolution to showcase their quality

-7. Signup
+**7. Signup**
-  * Simple form to allow user to sign up for more information and news of additional images being added to gallery
+  * Simple form allows the user to sign up for more information and news of fresh images being added to gallery
-  * Validation of fields inputted by user, indicating any errors clearly
+  * Validation of user inputs (blank fields, typical email format), indicating any errors clearly
+  * *NB at present this form is not linked up to any database and will not record inputs*

 ### Features left to implement

-  * Shopping basket and purchasing functions - including purchase history, payment options, saving delivery address/card details for repeat purchases
+  * Shopping basket and purchasing functions

-  * When purchasing, choose number, size etc
+    *This crucial missing feature will include payment options (multiple item purchase, choice of size), purchase history and the option to save delivery address and card details for repeat purchases*

-  * Searching for specific images / metadata - e.g results for ‘deer’, ‘butterfly’, ‘water’, ‘water’, ‘sunset’, ‘rocks’, ‘tractor’
+  * Ability to search for specific images / metadata

+    *e.g results for ‘deer’, ‘butterfly’, ‘water’, ‘water’, ‘sunset’, ‘rocks’, ‘tractor’*

-  * Browsing by other criteria e.g seasons, landscape/portrait -
+  * Additional browsing criteria

+  *e.g seasons, landscape / portrait*

-  * Mockup of image on chosen options e.g ‘twisted tree’ on a card and print in various sizes
+  * Mockup of image for chosen options
+  *e.g 'Show me what Twisted Tree looks like on a card / in large print'*

-  * Option to order card with chosen/bespoke message inside
+  * Option to order cards with a choice of messages / bespoke messages

 ## Issues and resolutions